t0bb3/WebhookProxy/README.md

 # WebhookProxy

-Reverse proxy that passes webhooks to nodes within NAT networks.
+Reverse proxy that forwards requests to endpoints within NAT networks.

 ```console
 Work in progress